-When the Buddha later heard some disciples discussing Rahula’s excellent behavior, he told them this story to let them know that Rahula had been as thoroughly dedicated to following rules in the past as he was now.
+When the Buddha later heard some of his disciples discussing Rahula’s excellent behavior, he told them this story so they knew that Rahula had been as thoroughly dedicated to following rules in the past as he was now.

 The young deer’s mother was an earlier birth of Uppalavanna, one of the Buddha’s top female disciples.